 For most Quakers the local meeting is their worshipping community.
 All meetings are different and work in slightly different ways.

-Find out more about local meetings in Quaker faith & practice 4.31 (offsite link).
+Find out more about local meetings in Quaker faith & practice from 4.31 onwards (offsite link).

 Find out more about Meeting for Sufferings.